OldGnuts/Terrain3D_Layer_Tool/README.md

 *   **Smart Region Optimization:** Divides the world into grid regions and employs dependency tracking to process only the specific regions affected by "dirty" layers.
 *   **Cascading Dependencies:** Moving a Height Layer automatically triggers updates for dependent Texture Layers (e.g., slope-based texturing) and Feature Layers (e.g., paths that conform to new heights).
 *   **Advanced Simulation:** Features a full GPU-based Hydraulic Erosion system, Thermal Weathering, and Global Flow simulation.
+*   **Path Creation:** Create paths for use in various types of features with configurable presets to easily create roads/paths/trenches/riverbeds etc. Custom profile can be saved and reused.
+Automatic grade and elevation warning and enforcement.
+*   **Instance Placement (WIP):** Create a mask and assign mesh instances inside of the influence of that mask.
+*   **Global Settings:** Manage and save global settings relating to most parts of the system.
+This ties directly in with path timing, path profiles, debugging texturing and other global settings.
+*   **Class Debugger:** Specialized debugger that uses aggregation and debug categories so that the system can be analyzed in different ways without flooding the logs.

 ---